locationtech/geomesa/docs/user/kafka/index_config.rst

 Once the timeout is hit without any updates, the feature will be removed from the consumer cache and will no longer be returned when querying.

+.. _kafka_event_time:

 Feature Event Time
 ------------------

 By default, expiration and updates are determined by Kafka message time.
 Feature updates will replace any prior feature message, and feature will expire based on when they were read.
-Alternatively, one or both of these values may be based on a feature attribute or expression.
+Alternatively, one or both of these values may be based on feature attributes.

-To enabled event time, specify a property name or CQL expression using the ``kafka.cache.event-time`` data store parameter.
+To enable event time, specify a property name or CQL expression using the ``kafka.cache.event-time`` data store parameter.
 This expression will be evaluated on a per-feature basis, and must evaluate to either a date or a number representing milliseconds since the Java epoch.
 This value will be combined with the ``kafka.cache.expiry`` value to set an expiration time for the feature.

 To also enable event time ordering, set the ``kafka.cache.event-time.ordering`` data store parameter to ``true``.
 When enabled, if a feature update is read that has an older event time than the current feature, the message will be discarded.
-This can be useful for handling badly ordered update streams.
+This can be useful for handling irregular update streams.

 Spatial Index Resolution
 ------------------------